-Update: In 2022, FSS served 118 families.
-31 families graduated from the FSS program with an average escrow amount of \$7,015 upon graduation.
-In 2022, 36 FSS participants continued their work with the embedded financial coach.
-Two participants went to a positive income after coming from a negative or zero net worth.
-In 2022, the number of FSS participants working full-time increased up to 62% of FSS participants, compared to the previous reporting year at a rate of 56%.
-In addition, the market rent burden for FSS participants decreased to an average of 42% for all households in 2022, compared to an average market rent burden of from 58% for households served in 2021.
+Update: In 2023, FSS served more than 104 families.9 41 families graduated from the FSS program with an average escrow amount of \$6,064 upon graduation.
+In 2023, 50 FSS participants continued their work with the embedded financial coach, which is an increase of 39% compared to 2022.
+Two participants went to a positive income after coming from a negative or zero net income.
+In 2023, there were 5 participants whose net worth increased with the average net worth increase being \$5,593.
+There were 5 participants that received an improved FICO credit score.
+Additionally, FSS participants reduced their liabilities at an average amount of \$9,923 over the last year.

-SS #1: Increase in Household Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average earned income of \$9,231 \$21,060 Full-time workers: \$36,733 Met households affected by this policy in dollars For full-time and part-time (increase). workers (averaged): \$24,653
+SS #1: Increase in Household Income

+Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?

+Average earned income of \$9,231 \$21,060 Full-time workers: \$38,279 Met

+households affected by

+this policy in dollars For full-time and part-time

+(increase). workers (averaged):

+\$24,685